 the first man i ever loved

-my grandma once told me a story about how my dad spent a lot of time sitting in a bowl as a child in vietnam — the reason he has scoliosis. she cried me she told me and when she was gone, i cried too.
+my grandma once told me a story about how my dad spent a lot of time sitting in a bowl as a child in vietnam — the reason he has scoliosis. she cried when she told me and when she dropped me off at home, i cried too.

 several years ago, my dad told me a story about how he was very thin when he first came to america. he couldn't afford properly fitted clothes and wore a lot of baggy clothing. once, in a book store, the store employees continuously brushed up against my dad to make sure he hadn't stolen anything. i left before he could tell me anymore stories. i wasn't brave enough to listen to all his sufferings.

-the first memory i have of my dad telling me he loved me was when he dropped me off at my dorm room my freshmen year. it was a strange moment. it's not something we said growing-up in my house. but i'll never forget it.
+the first memory i have of my dad telling me he loved me was when he dropped me off at my dorm room my freshmen year. it was a strange moment. it wasn’t something we said growing up in my house. but i'll never forget it.

 when i was young, not much older than the photo in this post, my dad caught me a bird from outside. we were living in our first house and it was one of the most exciting moments in my childhood. after the bird pooped all over the floor, we had to let it go.

 a while back, my dad talked to me about love & marriage again. he told me he didn't know how much he loved my mom until they grew together throughout their marriage. he loved her when he married her, but not nearly as much as he could have. but as the years rolled on, he loved her more than he could've loved anyone. my parents are one of the best married couples i know. but strangely enough, this was one of the defining moments in my life. after this, i didn't think i ever wanted to get married.

 the first i ever saw my dad cry was at my wedding.